Coexisting with Local Communities | Society (S) | Sustainability | Tsubaki Group

 eLINK V2X Bi-Directional EV Charging Systems Donated to Three Cities to Support Disaster Prevention and Mitigation

-Tsubaki donated eLINK V2X bi-directional EV charging systems to three cities (Kyotanabe, Hanno, and Nagaokakyo), in order to be useful for disaster prevention and disaster mitigation measures in the cities where our main plants are located.
+Our company donated eLINK V2X bi-directional EV charging systems to three cities (Kyotanabe, Nagaokakyo, and Hanno), for use in disaster prevention and disaster mitigation measures in the cities where our main plants are located.

 In the event of a power outage resulting from a large-scale natural disaster or other such cause, electricity is supplied to civic halls (which serve as the emergency headquarters) and other facilities via the eLINK, using electric vehicles as the power source.
 The eLINK will be opened to the public as an electric automobile charger during normal times.